chudov-y/final_project_web/README.md

 # <a name="Description">Description</a>

-The test project consists of Web and API tests.\
+The test project consists of Web tests.\
 A brief list of interesting facts about the project:

 - [x] `Page Object` with steps using `Chain of Invocations`
 - [x] Fake data generating with `Faker` library
 - [x] Parametrized tests
 - [x] Parametrized build
-- [x] Different configuration files for test running depending on build parameters
 - [x] `Allure TestOps` integration
 - [x] Autotests as test documentation
 - [x] Failing tests retries